Open Actively Recruiting

 Trial of ARV-110 and Abiraterone in Patients With Metastatic Castration Resistant Prostate Cancer (mCRPC)

-Phase 1b study to assess the combination of ARV-110 and abiraterone in patients with metastatic prostate cancer with PSA progression on abiraterone.
+Phase 1b study to assess the combination of ARV-110 and abiraterone in patients with metastatic prostate cancer with rising PSA values on abiraterone.

 - Histological, pathological, or cytological confirmed diagnosis of adenocarcinoma of the prostate.

-- Ongoing treatment with stable doses of abiraterone and a concomitant corticosteroid for metastatic castration-resistant prostate cancer (CRPC) or for castration sensitive prostate cancer CSPC until Cycle 1, Day 1 (C1D1).
+- Ongoing treatment with stable doses of abiraterone (on an empty stomach) and a concomitant corticosteroid for metastatic castration-resistant prostate cancer (mCRPC) or for metastatic castration sensitive prostate cancer (mCSPC) until Cycle 1, Day 1 (C1D1).

-- PSA progression no less than 16 weeks after initiation of abiraterone
+- Rising PSAs at least 16 weeks after initiation of abiraterone

 - Ongoing androgen deprivation therapy with a gonadotropin-releasing hormone (GnRH) analogue or inhibitor, or orchiectomy (surgical or medical castration).